harmvdhorst/harmvdhorst/README.md

 ## Hi there 👋

+- 🎓 Currently studying Software Engineering at HAN University of Applied Sciences
+- 🔭 Small sideprojects
+- ♨ Favourite language Java
+- Also know a couple of things in Javascript, Rust, SQL

+If you need me, let me know :)

 <!--
 **harmvdhorst/harmvdhorst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.